hashgraph/hedera-services/platform-sdk/docs/proposals/prehandle-buffer/prehandle-buffer-proposal.md

 Remove this section if not applicable.

-### Module Organization and Repositories

-Describe any new or modified modules or repositories.

-Remove this section if not applicable.

 ### Core Behaviors

 Describe any new or modified behavior.
 What are the new or modified algorithms and protocols?
 Include any diagrams that help explain the behavior.

-Remove this section if not applicable.

-### Public API

-Describe any public API changes or additions.
-Include stakeholders of the API.

-Examples of public API include:

-* Anything defined in protobuf
-* Any functional API that is available for use outside the module that provides it.
-* Anything written or read from disk

-Code can be included in the proposal directory, but not committed to the code base.

 Remove this section if not applicable.